 As one of the first steps in your self-mentoring process, think about the goals you will set for yourself.
-These goals are the expectations you have for yourself as a beginning educator and what you anticipate you will learn during the mentoring process.
-You may not be new to education, but you may be new to your current professional environment, culture or even this job.
+These goals are the expectations you have for yourself as beginning university faculty or new member to the department and what you anticipate you will learn during the mentoring process.
+You may not be new to higher education, but you may be new to your current professional environment, culture or even this job.